MrWolfZ/Conqueror/recipes/cqs/basics/solving-cross-cutting-concerns/README.md

 // TODO: adjust handler pipeline configuration
 ```

-That's a lot of extra code.
+That's a lot of extra code for configuring the pipeline.
 Fortunately, the pipeline configuration uses the [builder pattern](https://en.wikipedia.org/wiki/Builder_pattern), which, together with C#'s excellent [extension methods](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/extension-methods), allows us to simplify this quite a bit.
 The recommended approach for providing middlewares is to accompany them with a set of extension methods for configuring pipelines.
 Let's add such an extension method for our retry middleware in a new class `RetryCommandMiddlewarePipelineBuilderExtensions.cs` ([view completed file](.completed/Conqueror.Recipes.CQS.Basics.SolvingCrossCuttingConcerns/RetryCommandMiddlewarePipelineBuilderExtensions.cs)):

 ```cs
 // TODO: configuration extension methods